 MEGA offers a single Business account.
 It requires a minimum of three users, and is billed at 10€ per user per month.
 A Business account gives you a lot more than just end-to-end encrypted storage.
 It includes voice and video conferencing, secure team messaging, file versioning, and user management capabilities.
 You also get MEGAdrop, and of course mobile access on phones and tablets.

-The MAGE Business account includes unlimited storage and transfer.
+The MEGA Business account includes unlimited storage and transfer.
 This is a great deal, but once again, there is a catch.
 The account must be used only for genuine business purposes.
 Wondering what “genuine business purposes” means, and who decides?
 That’s covered in section 54 of the MEGA ToS.
 In particular, paragraph 54.5 lays out the details.
 It starts off with “Each user’s use of the business service must be fair, reasonable and not excessive, as reasonably determined by us…” with ‘us’ being MEGA.
 If you are considering a Business account, you’ll want to read this section of the ToS carefully to ensure that your usage will be considered fair, reasonable, and not excessive.

 MEGA review conclusion